 What music does the band play?

-We play “light classics” much like the Boston Pops – original works for wind band, orchestral transcriptions, Broadway and popular song medleys, and of course, marches from around the world.
+We play “light classics” much like the Boston Pops – original contemporary works for wind band, symphonic orchestral transcriptions, film music, Broadway and popular song medleys, and of course, marches from around the world.
 Our outdoor summer concerts are lighter than our formal indoor concerts.